secretive mountain Republics

 We'll spend the day touring the historical Russian spa towns of Mineralnye Vody, Kislovodsk and Essentuki.

-These elegant cities used to be the romantic setting for rocambolesque intrigues, flings, duels and adventures during the later half of XIX century: such reputation still lives on thanks to the work of great Russian poets and novelists like Lermontov and Pushkin, who set many of their masterpieces in these stylish frontier towns.
+These elegant cities used to be the romantic setting for rocambolesque intrigues, flings, duels and adventures during the second half of XIX century: such reputation still lives on thanks to the work of great Russian poets and novelists like Lermontov and Pushkin, who set many of their masterpieces in these stylish frontier towns.

 Dinner and overnight in Essentuki.